Les Boréades: Synopsis

 Alphise, Queen of Bactria, is in love with Abaris, whose origins are unknown.
-According to the traditions of her country, Alphise must marry a Boread, one of the descendants of Boreas, the god of the North Wind.
+According to the traditions of her country, Alphise must marry a Boread, one of the descendants of Boreas, the god of the north wind.
 Determined to marry Abaris, Alphise abdicates, angering Boreas who storms into the wedding and abducts Alphise to his kingdom.
 With the help of Apollo and the muse Polyhymnia, Abaris sets off to rescue her.
 He challenges Boreas and his sons with a magic golden arrow.
 Apollo descends as deus ex machina and reveals that Abaris is really his son by a Boread nymph.
 Therefore, there is no longer any obstacle to Abaris and Alphise's marriage.

 Recordings

-The opera has no entry in Francis Clough and G. J. Cuming's World's Encyclopedia of Recorded Music, which documents most significant classical recordings of the electrical 78 RPM era, but the first recording of an excerpt is likely to have been one of the relatively few such disks omitted from that publication: pianist Marie Novello's performance of "Gavottes pour les Heures from Act IV", recorded on March 1, 1927 and issued as one side of HMV 10" 78 RPM record no. B 2592, labeled simply "Gavotte."
+The opera has no entry in Francis Clough and G. J. Cuming's World's Encyclopedia of Recorded Music, which documents most significant classical recordings of the electrical 78 RPM era, but the first recording of an excerpt is likely to have been one of the relatively few such disks omitted from that publication: pianist Marie Novello's performance of "Gavottes pour les Heures from Act IV", recorded on March 1, 1927 and issued as one side of a His Master's Voice 10" 78 RPM record no. B 2592, labeled simply "Gavotte."

 Complete recordings from the modern era include: